robenkleene/design-references/after-effects/after-effects-keyframes.md

 ## Tips

 - Select all the keyframes and `⌥-drag` the first or last keyframe to scale them.
+- To temporarily disable a keyframe, just add an expression by `⌥`-clicking the stopwatch.

 ## Keyframe Assistant